efatmae/Comparative_analysis_word_embeddings_on_social_NLP_tasks/ReadMe.md

 Project Description:
 =====================
-This project is the implementation of the social NLP paper @Naccl 2022 "A Comparative Study on Word Embeddings and Social NLP Tasks".
+This project is the implementation of the social NLP paper @Naacl 2022 "A Comparative Study on Word Embeddings and Social NLP Tasks".

 How to use:
 ==============
-To use reproduce this platform, you have to follow these steps:
+To use our code and reproduce our results, you have to follow these steps:

 1- Download the data
 =======================
 The Data used in this project are:

 1- Twitter-sexism and Twitter-racism datasets from "Hateful Symbols or Hateful People?
-Predictive Features for Hate Speech Detection on Twitte "
+Predictive Features for Hate Speech Detection on Twitter"

 2- Jigsaw-toxicity Dataset https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge